Sibuan Island

 Coconut walkway of Sibuan Island

-Sibuan becomes famous when a few years ago someone listed it as one of the most beautiful islands of Malaysia.
+Sibuan became famous when a few years ago someone listed it as one of the most beautiful islands of Malaysia.
 Really?
 In my humble opinion, out of 394 islands of Sabah, there are definitely many other more beautiful islands.
 Don’t get me wrong.
-Sibuan is fabulous but it’s lack of unique features.
-White sandy beach, coconut trees and crystal clear water are lovely, but these are common traits of a tropical island.
+Sibuan is fabulous, but it lacks unique features.
+White sandy beach, coconut trees, and crystal clear water are lovely, but these are common traits of a tropical island.

 Family having fun on Sibuan